eclipse-tractusx/digital-product-pass/docs/arc42/Arc42.md

 **Motivation.**
 *Since quality requirements will have a lot of influence on architectural decisions you should know for every stakeholder what is really important to them, concrete and measurable.*

-### Quality Tree

-At the moment no quality tree is defined because there is no metrics and aspects from the business side to the system yet defined.

-A ticket was created to assure that there is a follow up related with this topic:

-[CMP-389](https://jira.catena-x.net/browse/CMP-389) - Abrufen der Vorgangsdetails...
-STATUS

-**Contents.**
-*The quality tree (as defined in ATAM – Architecture Tradeoff Analysis Method) with quality/evaluation scenarios as leafs.*

-**Motivation.**
-*The tree structure with priorities provides an overview for a sometimes large number of quality requirements.*

-**Form.**
-*The quality tree is a high-level overview of the quality goals and requirements:*

-* *tree-like refinement of the term "quality".
-Use "quality" or "usefulness" as a root*
-* *a mind map with quality categories as main branches*

-*In any case the tree should include links to the scenarios of the following section.*

 ### Quality Scenarios